How To Make Compost For Your Vegetable Garden

 Counter Top Composter

 When I was a child, my dad always planted a garden.
 He had a large, round metal drum in the yard (like the kind you use to burn trash out in the country) that he used to make compost for the vegetable garden.
-He taught me to make compost by putting some dirt in the bottom to start.
-Then he told me to layer the drum, alternating with food scraps and dirt, until it was full.

 I was in charge of collecting scraps from the kitchen, dumping them into the drum, adding more dirt, and stirring it all up.
 We would do this year-round and by April, when the danger of frost had passed in New York State, we would add the compost to our veggie garden and grow wonderful tomatoes and cucumbers.

 Get some sort of a large bin and put it outside in the backyard.
 Make sure it has a lid to keep bugs and varmints out.
 Put a few inches of dirt at the bottom and add some food scraps.
 Then cover the scraps with a little dirt.
 Each time you add food, put a little dirt on it to cover it.
-After a few days, stir it with a stick before adding more scraps and dirt.
-After a while, the food all decays and the compost is ready to be added to the garden soil.
-Add the compost in to your soil and mix it in good with a shovel before planting your vegetables.

 It is so incredibly easy to make compost for your vegetable garden.
 If an eight-year-old girl could do it back then, you can do it now.
-Just make sure not to use any meat, dairy, rice, or pasta to avoid fats in your compost and to avoid rats being in your backyard.
+Just make sure not to use any meat, dairy, or pasta to avoid fats in your compost and to avoid rats being in your backyard.

 I keep a large bowl on my counter each day and I put all of my scraps in it throughout the day while I cook.
 I add my egg shells and coffee grounds from breakfast.
 Then pepper cores, cucumber peels, carrot peels, celery stems, broccoli and cauliflower stems, lettuce stems, and any other veggie parts that are not usable.
 Each evening after dinner, I dump the bowl into my compost bin, wash the bowl, and it is ready for use the next morning.
 No bad smells, no bacteria.